Helblindi/Laglos/README.md

 Laglos has the capability to handle multimaterial test problems, and this is implemented through the cell attribute values defined in the mesh.
 For each element that should be treated as a solid, the cell attribute in the mesh should be set to 50.
-When the use-elasticity ['-ue'] is used in a Laglos execution, the elastic flux and elastic sheer with be computed only if the cell attribute value is set to 50.
+When the use-elasticity ['-ue'] is used in a Laglos execution, the elastic flux and elastic shear with be computed only if the cell attribute value is set to 50.
 Otherwise, a non-elastic flux will be used.

 ## Examples